lupyuen/visual-embedded-rust/README.md

 1. [When the WebView loads](media/vscode/storage.js#L58-L69), it fetches the [Blockly XML embedded](src/extension.ts#L141-L163) in the Rust document in VSCode and [refreshes the Blockly workspace](media/vscode/message.js#L36-L55)

 1. When the [Blockly workspace is updated](media/vscode/storage.js#L165-L194), it sends the [updated Blockly XML and the generated Rust code](media/vscode/message.js#L59-L68) to the VSCode Extension.
-The extension (updates the Rust document)[src/extension.ts#L165-L184] in VSCode.
+The extension [updates the Rust document](src/extension.ts#L165-L184) in VSCode.

 1. The Rust code generator for Blockly is here: [blockly-mynewt-rust](https://github.com/lupyuen/blockly-mynewt-rust/tree/master/generators/rust)